chtompkins026/ChrisTompkins_FantasyFootball_sinatra_project/README.md

 7) You should now see your player added to your personal page
 8) When a player is added, you now have the option to edit and/or delete that player

 It's as simple as that!
+If you want to see how this app should be used, you can watch this demo here:

+chrome-extension://bpconcjcammlapcogcnnelfmaeghhagj/edit.html?video

 ##License Copyright 2019 Chris Tompkins